 For hundreds of years, parents of children who are deaf or hard-of-hearing have been faced with two exclusive choices for the education of their children: learning with sign language or learning through the use of spoken language and any residual hearing their child may have (historically called the “oral” approach).
 Many families have felt torn about which language modality to provide for their child, and some have faced intense pressure to make permanent decisions prematurely.

 At the Utah School for the Deaf, things are different.

 How do we do this?
 During the regular Individualized Education Plan (IEP) team meetings, our educators evaluate the progress, strengths, and weaknesses of each child with their parents.
 Using this knowledge the IEP team determines appropriate goals, services, and placement for the child.
-Parents can send their child to a USDB school (Salt Lake, Ogden or Orem) or they can choose to place them within their local school district – with or without the support of USD specialists.
+Parents can send their child to a USDB school (Ogden, Salt Lake, Springville, or St. George) or they can choose to place them within their local school district – with or without the support of USD specialists.